MowahhidShakeel/C_Practice_Excercises/README.md

 # C_Practice_Excercises
-A series of excercises from from the book "The C Programming Language" by Brian W. Kernighan and Dennis M. Ritchie.
+A series of excercises from the book "The C Programming Language" by Brian W. Kernighan and Dennis M. Ritchie.